inception-project/inception/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: "⭐️ Enhancement (feature request)"
-about: Suggest an idea for this project
+about: Suggest a feature or improvement
 type: "⭐️ Enhancement"
 labels: ["⭐️ Enhancement"]
 ---